Posts Tagged Kyrgyzstan

 Day 38 – This journey is only the beginning

-Posted by Gary Hayes in Daily Blog on September 4, 1997
+Posted by Musical Nomad in Daily Blog on September 4, 1997

 We set ourselves the impossible task of reflecting on the last six weeks in the space of a few hours.
 As we have been doing all along, what follows are the immediate impressions of all members of the team.
 We will continue to add to this site over the coming months.
 Please continue to send Emails and we will endeavour to answer them.